-On May 20 and 21, 2019 in collaboration with the National Association for Family Child Care, the Montgomery County Child Care Resource and Referral Center, and the Family Child Care Association of Montgomery County, we conducted two focus groups with family child care providers.
+On May 20 and 21, 2019 in collaboration with the National Association for Family Child Care, the Montgomery County Child Care Resource and Referral Center, and the Family Child Care Association of Montgomery County, MD, we conducted two focus groups with family child care providers.
 These focus groups were designed to learn more about the specific needs faced by family child care providers.

 Family child care providers are essential.
 On a daily basis more than three million children under the age of 5 are cared for by family child care providers.
 More than 1 million family child care providers provide a nurturing, caring and safe environment in a home-based setting.
 Ensuring that family providers have access to relevant tools, resources and emergency preparedness trainings that meet their unique needs is of paramount importance to the Institute For Childhood Preparedness.

 During the first focus group, we provided an overview of the existing training curriculum and solicited feedback on what topics, issues, and themes would be most beneficial for family child care providers.
 The second focus group was in Spanish and it focused on family child care providers and their unique views and needs on active shooter preparedness.
 Participants’ input will be used to enhance the curriculum to ensure it has a stronger focus and relevance for family child care providers.

 The timing for these focus groups was no accident.
 The Institute for Childhood Preparedness is proud to partner with the National Association for Family Child Care (NAFCC) and will be conducting three training sessions, including a pre-conference session at their upcoming June 19-22, 2019 Conference in Orlando, Florida.

 Ahora en Español!
 Our Active Shooter Training workshops are now offered in Spanish.
 Our first all-Spanish session will occur at the National Association for Family Child Care (NAFCC) Conference in Orlando, Florida on June 20, 2019.